chsurajkumar4/Flo-Review-App/README.md

 # Purpose
-This is a flo blockchain based review collecting app along with the transaction process and also retreiving any review on the basis of transaction id.
+This is a flo blockchain based review collecting app along with a minimal amount of processing fee and also retreiving any review on the basis of transaction id.
 # Requirements
 Flo-Core,Visual Studio along with .net framework installed in it.
 # Guide